-GNP+ has joined an innovative participatory action research project hosted by the Global Health Centre at the Graduate Institute in Geneva.
-The project brings together researchers, human rights lawyers and civil society activists to look at how new technologies and artificial intelligence (AI) can be used to transform weak health systems in low-resource settings.
+GNP+ is part of an innovative transnational participatory action research project hosted by the University of Warwick Center for Interdisciplinary Methodologies and funded by Fondation Botnar.
+The project brings together researchers, human rights lawyers, and civil society activists to look at how new technologies and artificial intelligence can be used to transform weak health systems in low-resource settings.

 While these new technologies have the potential to improve programmes and service delivery, they also threaten to undermine privacy, equality and autonomy.
 The risks are greatest for young people and marginalised groups, such as people living with HIV, migrants, women and girls, and key populations vulnerable to HIV and tuberculosis – who are rarely able to influence the policy decisions that shape what data is gathered about them, by whom, and how that data is used or managed.

-Through this project, research will take place in Kenya, Ghana and Viet Nam to look at the use of mobile apps to address HIV, TB, COVID-19 and sexual and reproductive health, in particular how human rights concerns are addressed and whether youth and civil society are involved in decision-making around the use of these digital tools.
+The project is implemented in Ghana, Kenya, Vietnam, and Colombia to look at young people’s use of mobile apps and social media to access information and services around HIV, TB, COVID-19 and sexual and reproductive health.
+Our particular focus has been on whether and how human rights concerns are being addressed, and whether youth and civil society are involved in decision-making around the design, implementation, and use of these digital tools.